 Made to go with hasselback potatoes and it worked especially when potatoes got spritzed with lemon which is to say this is rich and mineral, tropical yet maritime.
 Is this Chardonnay an ocean?
 It contains multitudes.
 Not saying it’s my favorite just that it is interesting and complex and worthy of attention. — a year ago

 Flavor explosion, but smooth and well-balanced.
 Viognier, but to me this is what Chardonnay ought to be.
 Paired with boiled lobster, worked well.
 In love with Condrieu right now. — a year ago

 Bright gold in the glass.
 Abundant nose of baked quince and spices.
 Echoed on the rich full-bodied palate with butterscotch and a slim but sturdy backbone of acidity.
 Priced low enough for fried chicken.
 Built voluptuous enough for boiled lobster.
-Enjoy with either or anything in between. — a year ago
+Enjoy with either or anything in between. — 2 years ago